lrusso/PhaserSpritesheetFixer/README.md

 # Phaser Spritesheet Fixer

 Phaser Spritesheet Fixer in JavaScript using WebGL.

+## How does it work?

+* Select the spritesheet image file.
+* Set the tileWidth and tileHeight values.
-Just select the spritesheet image file, set the tileWidth and tileHeight values and the Web will generate a new image (spritesheet) with a 1px margin in each tile.
+* Download the generated spritesheet image that will have with a 1px margin in each tile.

 ## Web: